octree-gva/docker/README.md

 ## Contribute
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more informations.
 [PR are Welcome](./CONTRIBUTING.md) ❤️

+### How Does It Works
+This repository is designed to automate the management and deployment of Decidim versions using Docker containers, along with generating relevant documentation.

+**Decidim Version Management**

+* `lib/decidim_version.rb`: Represents a specific version of Decidim, fetching version details (Ruby, Node.js versions, etc.) from the Decidim GitHub repository.
+* `lib/docker_image.rb`: Builds upon DecidimVersion to create Docker images tailored for each Decidim version, identifying the appropriate Debian Release image and setting up environment variables.

+**Docker Image Automation**

+* `update-registery.rb`: Manages Docker images by building, tagging, and optionally pushing them to a Docker registry.
+It utilizes ERB templates to generate Docker-related files dynamically.
+* `lib/helpers.rb`: Provides utility functions for common tasks, such as determining whether to push to a registry and tagging versions correctly.

+**Documentation Generation**

+* `update-documentation.rb`: Automatically generates documentation for each supported Decidim version.
+It uses ERB templates to create version-specific docker-compose files and a README.md, outlining available Docker images and setup instructions.

+###  Repository Structure
+* `lib/`: Contains core classes and modules for version management and Docker image creation.
+* `templates/`: Holds ERB templates for Docker configurations and documentation.
+* Scripts: `update-registery.rb` and `update-documentation.rb` automate Docker image management and documentation generation.

 ## License
 This repository is under [GNU AFFERO GENERAL PUBLIC LICENSE, V3](./LICENSE).